Gilmour Space Technologies: Eris-1 (Orbital rocket)

 On 4 May 2025, Gilmour announced that it had received approval from CASA to open a launch window starting on 15 May.
 However, problems with the payload fairing resulted in the first launch attempt being scrubbed.
 This was preceded by a separate issue with the ground support system that caused a 24-hour delay.
 The company stated that a thorough investigation would be conducted into the cause of the anomaly affecting the payload fairing, and that they hoped to get Eris back on the pad by June.

 On 19 May, Adam Gilmour revealed that the issue with the fairing had been attributed to a technical fault during pre-flight checks.
-He explained that the rocket’s stage separation mechanisms were pressurised with gas, but when power to the rocket’s upper stage was turned off, this triggered the fairing to go through its separation sequence.
-However, the fairing itself was said to have functioned properly, and a replacement nose cone was dispatched from the company’s Gold Coast factory.
+He explained that the rocket's stage separation mechanisms were pressurised with gas, but when power to the rocket's upper stage was turned off, this triggered the fairing to go through its separation sequence.
+However, the fairing itself was said to have functioned properly, and a replacement nose cone was dispatched from the company's Gold Coast factory.

 Eris' maiden flight occurred on 30 July 2025 and was the first orbital launch attempt of an Australian-made rocket from Australian soil, according to Gilmour Space.
 Eris Block 1 attempted lift-off from Bowen shortly before 8:35 a.m.
 AEST, but the vehicle suffered a malfunction attributed to insufficient thrust, and crashed 14 seconds after launch.

-Gilmour announced that they would review the data from TestFlight 1 to identify the cause of the failure, and apply learnings to their second launch attempt, dubbed TestFlight 2, which is slated to occur in 6-8 months.
-The company also confirmed that the next Block 1 vehicle is already in production.
+Gilmour announced that they would review the data from TestFlight 1 to identify the cause of the failure, and apply learnings to their second launch attempt, dubbed TestFlight 2, which is slated to occur in early 2026.
+The company also confirmed that the next Block 1 vehicle is in production.